LucaTabone/bluemoss/docs/index.md

 scrape(node, HTML) == 'Mountain View'
 ```

-`Pro Tip: Learning XPath is easy and fast with ChatGPT.
-Bluemoss supports XPath 1.0.`
+`Pro Tip: Learning XPath is easy and fast with ChatGPT.`

 This example introduces the **filter** argument which determines which of those tag(s) that match the xpath locator
 will be scraped.
 The default value for the **filter** arg is 0 (index 0), which will scrape the very first